lsxliron/Zahn-Center-Hackathon-Starter-Kit/django_example/README.md

 django-admin startproject project_name
 ```

 this will create a directory called `project_name` with the project settings in it.
-Django projects are build from apps.
+Django projects are built from apps.
 An app is a small piece of code that is in charge on one thing and one thing only.
 This way, you can write many micro services that will integrate into one meaningful thing.

 To create an app, you must use the `manage.py` file that the previous command created for you in the `project_name` directory
 ```bash